kvasdopil/ui-gen/docs/MEMORY.md

 ## Notes for AI Assistants

-- Always check `docs/GENERATE_UI.md` when modifying generation logic
+- System prompt is in `src/prompts/generate-ui.ts` as `GENERATE_UI_PROMPT` constant - update this file when modifying generation logic
 - The API endpoint automatically cleans markdown code blocks - don't duplicate this logic
+- Generated HTML includes title metadata (`<!-- Title: ... -->`) which is extracted and displayed above screens
+- Screen component extracts and displays titles from HTML metadata for both active and inactive screens
 - Iframe sandbox must allow scripts for Tailwind to work
 - Screen component is 390px × 844px - this is fixed and important for mobile mockups
 - PromptPanel is positioned absolutely relative to Screen component wrapper